Irving R. Epstein

 Harvard University, Ph.D.

 Oxford University, Diploma

 Research in our group covers oscillatory chemical reactions, spatial pattern formation, dynamical systems and neurobiology.

-Chemical oscillators can be "tweaked" to give a variety of related phenomena, some with suggestive connections to biological systems.
-We study spatial pattern formation, in which an initially homogeneous medium spontaneously gives rise to concentric rings, or spiral color patterns resembling those seen in embryonic development or the aggregation of slime molds, and chemical chaos, in which concentrations oscillate deterministically, but in an aperiodic and apparently irreproducible fashion that depends very sensitively on the initial conditions.
-We investigate, both experimentally and theoretically, Turing structures, patterns that arise from the interaction of reaction and diffusion, which have been suggested as the mechanism of spatial pattern formation in phenomena ranging from biological morphogenesis to geological stratification.
+Chemical oscillators can be "tweaked" to give a variety of related phenomena, many with suggestive connections to biological systems.
+We study spatial pattern formation, in which an initially homogeneous medium spontaneously gives rise to concentric rings, or spiral patterns resembling those seen in embryonic development or the aggregation of slime molds, and chemical chaos, in which concentrations oscillate deterministically, but in an aperiodic and apparently irreproducible fashion that depends sensitively on the initial conditions.
+We investigate Turing structures, patterns that arise from the interaction of reaction and diffusion, which have been suggested as a mechanism of spatial pattern formation in phenomena ranging from biological morphogenesis to geological stratification.